 What worked (and didn’t need to be changed):

-Thankfully, the major fixtures in the bathroom (lights, sink and toilet) didn’t need to be changed or updated.
-The sink isn’t my favourite (I’d prefer something that hides the plumbing better, and offers storage underneath) but it is fashionable and functional.
+Thankfully, the major fixtures in the bathroom (lights, vanity and toilet) didn’t need to be changed or updated.
+The bathroom vanity isn’t my favourite (I’d prefer something that hides the plumbing better and offers storage underneath) but it is fashionable and functional.
 The light fixture is also modern, with three lights hanging on a classic square stainless steel mount.